TiWinDeTea/PapraGame/README.md

 <br/>
 PapraGame is a game featuring ducks !

-It's a two players versus snake-like.
+It's a two players versus snake-like (but it may be played in solo aswell).
 To win, you have to be the first to get 5 duckies (you start with 2).
-You can get duckies either by catching an egg, or by stealing one to your opponent (you can steal him/her a ducky by forcing him/her to punch you in the face or in your own duckies).
+You can get duckies either by catching an egg, or by stealing one to your opponent(s) (you can steal him/her a ducky by forcing him/her to punch you in the face or in your own duckies).

 Several biomes are available (changes the graphics), and the map can be easily modified.

 /!\ Under developement.
+Only a maximum of 2 players for now, up to 4 in the future.
+Will probably be available for Local Network aswell later.
 <br/>

 ###Map editing